akvo/akvo-rsr/doc/deploying.md

 # Production

-Currently, we use the `production` branch to promote changes to master.
+Currently, we use the `master` branch to promote changes to production.
 This a **manual** operation.

 In order to deploy to [production](https://rsr.akvo.org), the docker image must exist in the docker registry.